Nested Event Extraction upon Pivot Element Recogniton: Experiments

 \subsection{Experimental Setup}

-{\bf Datasets.} In addition to the ACE2005-Nest dataset, we also conduct experiments on Genia11 and Genia13 dataset for the NEE task.
-Genia11 annotates 9 event types and 10 argument role classes while the figures for Genia13 are 13 and 7.
-The Genia11 dataset is a biomedical one that consists of 9 event types and 10 argument role classes while the figures for Genia13 are 13 and 7.
-Within these datasets, approximately 17\% of the sentences contain nested events.

-Since the golden annotations for the test set of Genia 11 ~\footnote{ https://2011.bionlp-st.org/home/genia-event-extraction-genia} and Genia13 ~\footnote{ https://bionlp.dbcls.jp/projects/bionlp-st-ge-2013/wiki/Overview} are not released, we split the train and dev sets into train/dev/test dataset with a proportion of 8:1:1 randomly followng \cite{cao2022oneee}.
+{\bf Datasets.} We conduct experiments on ACE2005-Nest, Genia11 and Genia13.
+The statistics of datasets are shown in Table \ref{tab:dataset}.
+Since the golden annotations for the test set of Genia11\footnote{ https://2011.bionlp-st.org/home/genia-event-extraction-genia} and Genia13\footnote{ https://bionlp.dbcls.jp/projects/bionlp-st-ge-2013/wiki/Overview} are not released, we follow \citet{cao2022oneee} to split the train and dev sets into train/dev/test sets with a proportion of 8:1:1 randomly.

-{\bf Implementation Details.} In the sentence encoder, the BERT-large-base model is employed for ACE2005-Nest and BioBERT \cite{lee2020biobert} is used for Genia11 and Genia13; Following \cite{lin2020joint}, The layers of FNNs in PerNee are all set to 2, incorporating a dropout rate of 0.4.
-In the structure decoder, beam search is employed with the parameters $\beta_{t}$ and $\beta_{e}$ set to 2, and the beam size $\theta$ set to 20.
-During the training process, the optimization for the PerNee model is carried out using BertAdam for a total of 100 epochs; The learning rate for PerNee is set to $1e-3$, and the weight decay is set to $1e-5$.
-Throughout the experiments, random seeds are utilized, and the reported scores are averaged across five runs.